Coenmathijssen/frontend-applications/README.md

 ## Credits
 - Credits to Ivo for helping me write my SPARQL querry to fetch the correct data from the API
 - Credits to Laurens for creating an VUE example to fetch data from the API
-- Credits to Wiebe for helping me a little bit with DOM manipulation in VUE
+- Credits to Wiebe for helping me with DOM manipulation in VUE
+- Credits to Roy for working together on filter and sort